 I'm not going to discuss all the ins and outs of inbreeding here.
-I'm merely going to respond to the occasional panicked person who writes "the father just bred to the mother, what can happen?."
+I'm merely going to respond to the occasional panicked person who writes "the father just bred to the daughter, what can happen?."
 The same answer will apply whether it is father/daughter mother/son sister/brother.
 What can happen will depend on the genetics of the pair.

 Inbreeding, even incestuous inbreeding, is not "bad", but it is risky.
 Before we understood the nature of genetics it was merely observed that extensive inbreeding created some bad results.
 A perfectly sensible rule is that if doing something causes bad results stop doing it.
 However, you get better decision making if you can learn more specifically what went wrong.
 And in the case of bad results from inbreeding that went wrong is mostly (a) not knowing to keep good records and (b) not understanding genetics.

 I cannot tell you how risky your particular inbreeding is.
 I can tell you what information you need to have to find out.
 I can tell you that if there are good records on the qualities and health of the other dogs in the line you will have a better chance of figuring out the risks than if you know little about the background.

 Let's start with a quick genetics review.
 Be patient, we'll get there.
 The qualities that are passed to offspring are passed through genes.
 Genes are the set of instructions that determine such characteristics as eye color, size, even temperament.
 For most cells the gene is composed of two sets of instructions.
 The set can be matched, or unmatched.

 When an egg or sperm is created they carry half of the genetic material of the parent.
 But that half isn't like splitting a pie.
 It doesn't split down some imaginary middle, of the entire strand, even if some explanations show it that way.

 Each gene is split but it can combine with the others in many ways.